MPhil in Philosophy

 Place: Hong Kong

-The Department of Philosophy at Lingnan has 12 members.
-They cover all the main areas in philosophy in their research and teaching, including aesthetics, epistemology, ethics, metaphysics, history of Chinese and Western philosophy, logic, philosophy of language, philosophy of mind, and philosophy of science.
-Some of them are also seriously engaged in interdisciplinary work, in collaboration with researchers in artificial intelligence, education, linguistics, and mathematics.
-The work of Lingnan philosophers has been published by leading publishers (like Oxford University Press and Cambridge University Press) and in top journals (like British Journal for the Philosophy of Science, Ethics, Mind, Nous, Philosophical Quarterly, Philosophical Studies, Philosophy and Phenomenological Research, and Philosophy of Science).
+By the beginning of the next academic year, the Department of Philosophy at Lingnan will have at least 12 faculty members.
+Their expertise covers all of the main areas in philosophy, including aesthetics, epistemology, ethics, metaphysics, history of Chinese philosophy, logic, philosophy of language, philosophy of mind, and philosophy of science.
+The work of Lingnan philosophers has been published by leading publishers (e.g., Oxford University Press and Cambridge University Press) and in top journals (e.g. British Journal for the Philosophy of Science, Ethics, Mind, Nous, Philosophical Quarterly, Philosophical Studies, Philosophy and Phenomenological Research, and Philosophy of Science).
+Further information on our current staff list and interests can be found at https://www.ln.edu.hk/philoso/?page_id=9.Given the breadth and high quality of research done by Lingnan philosophers, the Department is one of the best places in Asia for undertaking doctoral studies in philosophy, especially in analytic philosophy.
+The department is a place of lively philosophical exchanges in our regular staff seminars and even more in informal and frequent discussions.

 Application for Admission